astroport-fi/asteroid-protocol/app/README.md

 - [ ] Add breadcrumbs navigation
 - [ ] Loading states
 - [ ] check @todos
+- [x] When wallet is not connected show connect button instead in all places with some action
 - [x] Index page
 - [x] Wallet disconnected state
 - [x] Inscription detail actions